Urging U.S. investment in frontline health workers

 The Frontline Health Workers Coalition is an alliance of United States-based organizations working together to urge greater and more strategic U.S. investment in frontline health workers in developing countries as a cost-effective way to save lives and foster a healthier, safer and more prosperous world.

-That everyone has access to basic preventative and curative health care by skilled, supported and motivated frontline health workers.
+That everyone has access to basic preventative and curative health services from skilled, supported and motivated frontline health workers.

 The World Health Organization estimates a shortage of at least one million frontline health workers.
 As its contribution toward closing this shortfall, the Coalition is urging the U.S. government to create concrete targets and timetables to support the training, deployment and retaining of new frontline health workers.
 This goal can be met in partnership with the American corporate sector and nongovernmental organizations who have a vested interest in a healthy workforce and healthy communities.

 The health workforce crisis is largely recognized as a critical obstacle to achieving the health goals of the United States.
 The Coalition encourages the U.S. government to help train and deploy these frontline health workers as part of a comprehensive health workforce strengthening strategy, and to invest in countries that have severe health worker shortages and in which the U.S. is already making a substantial investment to improve health through its Global Health Initiative.
 The absolute expansion of the frontline health workforce should be accompanied by investments in health school capacity, health worker remuneration and retention, health worker productivity, and strategic review of policy, skills and supply gaps that constrain their effectiveness.